About the Game

 Some concept arts of the planets that I designed.

 We want to give each planet its own personality by using visual language.
-My concept arts give inspirations for our game's puzzle design.
-And I got a lot of inspirations from my teammates' gameplay pitches and the TV animation -- Adventure Time.
+I drew these concept arts based on existing gameplay ideas, but I also drew concept art first to inspire game ideas around it to push the design process forward.
+I got a lot of inspiration from the TV animation -- Adventure Time.

 Story 2: A Game About Two Circles